scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 ..
 [WTichy]  Walter Tichy, "The Multicore Transformation", Ubiquity, Volume 2014 Issue May, May 2014.
 DOI: 10.1145/2618393.
              http://ubiquity.acm.org/article.cfm?id=2618393

-The parallelism with multiple isolated processes is popular in Python but it is prone to inefficiency due to memory-related overhead.
+The parallelism with multiple isolated processes is popular and widely used in Python since it allows to avoid the issues with the Python infamous global interpreter lock [GIL]_, but it is prone to inefficiency due to memory-related overhead.
-On the other hand, multi-threaded parallelism is known to be more efficient but with Python, though it suffers from the limitations of the global interpreter lock [GIL]_, which prevents scaling of Python programs effectively serializing them.
+On the other hand, multi-threaded parallelism is known to be more efficient but has all the limitations of the GIL, which prevents scaling of Python programs effectively serializing them.
 However, when it comes to numeric computations, most of the time is spent in native code where the GIL can easily be released and programs can scale.
+Thus both multi-processing and multi-threading approaches are valuable for Python users and have its own areas of applicability.

 ..
 [GIL] David Beazley, "Understanding the Python GIL", PyCON Python Conference, Atlanta, Georgia, 2010.
          http://www.dabeaz.com/python/UnderstandingGIL.pdf